-New Student Advising & Registration for Spring 2014 classes will begin on Monday, November 25, 2013.
+New Student Advising & Registration for Summer and Fall 2014 classes will begin on Monday, April 14, 2014.

 We encourage you to schedule your advising appointment as soon as possible to maximize the course selection process.
 Generally, appointments are available within 5-7 business days from the time you call – sometimes sooner!